Living Memorial: protecting our environment for future generations

 Cremated remains can be very harmful to plant life and ecosystems.
 When buried in the ground or scattered in large amounts, they alter the composition of the soil, causing long term damage and impacting future growth and regeneration.

-Living Memorial soil blend, when mixed with cremated remains, has been scientifically proven to neutralise toxicity, releasing nutrients that allow plant life to flourish.
+Living Memorial products use RTN blended soil, which has been scientifically proven to neutralise toxicity, releasing nutrients that allow plant life to flourish.

 Pet love